 With the advent of e-books and our ability to access archives of trade magazines online, it’s become easier for engineers to have ready access to a rich, professional library.
 This is especially good if you had to complete some work during March Madness; hope you picked the winner in your brackets.
 Let me know how you did.

-Nevertheless, it’s a great idea to build a reference library all of your own.
+Nevertheless, it’s a great idea to build a library of engineering reference books all of your own.
 Dirk Willard, in a Chemical Processing article, suggests several key titles for a good start to a reference library.
 He includes:

 - Schweitzer’s Handbook of Separation Techniques for Chemical Engineers

 - Sinnott and Towler’s Coulson and Richardson’s Chemical Engineering Design

 - Walas’ Chemical Process Equipment: Selection and Design